tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 }
 ```

+It's neat that we can add reasonably usable handles to Andy's GC in such a
+small amount of code.

+## Cosmopolitan and WebAssembly

+## Future projects

 Right now the compiler generates handles for *every local variable*.
 This is
 not efficient, but it is correct.
 In the future, I would like to do a liveness
 analysis and only generate handles for variables that are live across a
 function that might cause a GC.

-## Cosmopolitan and WebAssembly

-## Future projects

 ## Thanks for reading